When you search for ‘passive income ideas‘ online, you’re bombarded with endless listicles promising quick and easy riches, like:

 And most importantly, remember that like any investment strategy, past performance doesn’t guarantee future results.
 The stock market can be fickle, and even the most reliable dividend payers can fall on hard times.

-When gyms shuttered during the pandemic, I saw an opportunity: rent out some of my personal exercise equipment for people to use in their homes.
+When gyms shuttered during the pandemic, I saw an opportunity.
+I rented out some of my personal exercise equipment for people to use in their homes.

 I did this on a very small scale, so it was easy.
 But I can also see potential for it to get complicated fast.